 Visit a UNESCO World Heritage Site

-The fortified church from Calnic, part of the UNESCO World Heritage Sites of Romania, is one of the key historical and cultural monuments of the county.
+The fortified church from Calnic, part of the UNESCO World Heritage Sites of Romania, is one of the main historical and cultural monuments of Alba county.
 Only a 30 km drive from the city, this landmark dates from the second part of the 13th century when it was originally built as a residence for the family of Count Chyl of Kelling.

 The monument was later bought by the Saxon villagers who transformed into in a veritable fortification with two rows of walls, a donjon tower, a gate tower and a defense tower.
-The chapel still conserves original fresco fragments.
+The chapel still preserves original fresco fragments.
 A visit here is definitely one of the best things to do in Alba Iulia.

 Spend one day hiking

-If you’re planning for a more active getaway, then Alba Iulia is a great starting point.
-You have several hiking options in Trascaului Mountains, all you have to do is decide which one or how many itineraries you want to hike.
-The first option is Piatra Craivii, a massif with the highest altitude of 1,083 meters.
+If you’re planning a more active getaway, then Alba Iulia is a great starting point.
+You have several hiking options in Trascaului Mountains, all you have to do is decide which one or how many itineraries you want to do.
+The first option is Piatra Craivii, a massif with a maximum altitude of 1,083 meters.
 You have various marked trail options, and on average it should take you around 5 hours for the complete tour.

 Explore the caves from Apuseni